Minimize Exposure Bias of Seq2Seq Models in Joint Entity and Relation Extraction: Conclusions

 \section{Conclusions}

 In this paper, we thoroughly analyze the effects of exposure bias of Seq2Seq models on joint entity and relation extraction.
 Exposure bias causes overfitting that hurts the reliability of the performance scores.
 To solve the problem of exposure bias, we point out the order of the target triplets is redundant and formulate the target triplet sequence to Unordered-Multi-Tree.
 The Unordered-Multi-Tree structure minimizes the effect of exposure bias by limiting the decoding length to three within a triplet, and removing the order among triplets.
-We conduct in-depth experiments and reveal the relationship among Seq2Seq, exposure bias and overfitting.
+We conduct in-depth experiments and reveal the relationship between exposure bias and data bias.
 The results show great generalization of our model.